TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 The Raspberry Pi 5 is the ideal candidate for the central computer in the drone tracking system due to its compact form factor, versatility, and sufficient processing power to meet system requirements.
 The following specifications highlight key features that make the Raspberry Pi 5 well-suited for this application:

 ### Nice to Haves
-+ 2 USB 3.0 Ports: Provide high-speed data transfer capabilities, useful for future upgrades such as connecting a spectrum analyzer or other high-bandwidth peripherals.
-+ 2 USB 2.0 Ports: Serve as reliable interfaces for local programming and debugging, offering an alternative to SSH access when needed.
++ 2 USB 2.0 Ports: Serves as reliable interfaces for local programming and debugging, offering an alternative to SSH access when needed.
-+ 2 micro-HDMI Ports: Allow direct connection to external monitors for local programming, diagnostics, and system maintenance, enhancing flexibility during setup and troubleshooting.
++ 2 micro-HDMI Ports: Allows direct connection to external monitors for local programming, diagnostics, and system maintenance, enhancing flexibility during setup and troubleshooting.
 + 5V DC via USB-C: Ensures compatibility with standard power supplies, simplifying integration and reducing the need for specialized hardware.
 + PCI Express Lane: Allows for expansion through accessories such as M.2 storage enhancing system capabilities and performance.
 + PoE Interface: Provides the ability to use an alternative power source for locations that do not have access to standard wall outlets.